Andrew Cooper, Editor-in-chief

 Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bangalore, India

-He is the recipient of the prestigious Shanti Swarup Bhatnagar (SSB) Prize for Science and Technology from the Government of India in the Chemical Sciences Category for the year 2020.
-He was also the recipient of Swaranjayanti Fellowship from Department of Science and Technology of Government of India (2017), Asian Photochemistry Association (APA) Young Scientist award (2015), NASI-SCOPUS Young Scientist Award in Chemistry (2015), Chemical Research Society of India Bronze Medal (2015) and Materials Research Society of India Medal (2013).
-In 2011-2013 he was a Young Associate of the Indian Academy of Sciences and in 2019 he was elected as a Fellow of Indian Academy of Sciences.
-He is currently a member of the Editorial Advisory Boards of Chemistry of Materials (ACS), Material Horizons (RSC), Chem (Cell) and Organic Materials (Thieme).
+I am the recipient of the prestigious Shanti Swarup Bhatnagar (SSB) Prize for Science and Technology from the Government of India in the Chemical Sciences Category for the year 2020.
+I was also the recipient of Swaranjayanti Fellowship from Department of Science and Technology of Government of India (2017), Asian Photochemistry Association (APA) Young Scientist award (2015), NASI-SCOPUS Young Scientist Award in Chemistry (2015), Chemical Research Society of India Bronze Medal (2015) and Materials Research Society of India Medal (2013).

 Stephen Goldup, Associate editor

 I studied at the University of Oxford (MChem, Prof. Sir Jack Baldwin) and Imperial College (PhD, Prof. Tony Barrett) where my research focused on natural product synthesis, before moving to Edinburgh (PDRA, Prof. David Leigh) to apply my synthetic skills to interlocked molecules and molecular machines.
 In 2008 I took up my first independent research position at Queen Mary, University of London, first as a Leverhulme Trust Early Career Fellow and then as a Royal Society Research Fellow and Senior Lecturer.
-In 2014 I moved to the University of Southampton where I am now Professor of Chemistry.
+In 2014 I moved to the University of Southampton where I was a Professor of Chemistry.
 I work with an outstanding group of young scientists demonstrating new applications of interlocked molecules in a range of areas including catalysis, materials, sensing and chemical biology.
 We are particularly interested in the applications of new forms of stereochemistry associated with the mechanical bond.

 Jinlong Gong, Associate editor